 At Rosa Parks, we are interested in students, teachers and families developing long-term relationships to better meet the needs of individual learners.
 We will be participating in multi-year relationships by having many teachers stay with the same students for two years.
 For example, if a child is in kindergarten, he or she will stay with the kindergarten and first grade teaching team for two years.
 Teams of teachers will also loop from second to third and fourth to fifth.
 We know that the relationship of teachers to student, to the parents, to other teachers, and to the curriculum, is critical throughout a child’s education.

-Becky King joined Union Public Schools in 2018 as an administrative intern at Rosa Parks Elementary.
-She was named assistant princiipal in 2019.
+Becky King was named assistant principal in 2019, after serving as an administrative intern at Rosa Parks Elementary in 2018.